hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

     private int age;

     public Person(String initialName) {
+        this.name = initialName;
         this.age = 0;
-        this.name = initialName;
     }
 }
 ```

 The constructor always has the same name as the class.
 In the code above, the class is `Person` and the constructor is `public Person(String initialName)`.
 The value the constructor receives as a parameter is in parentheses after the name of the constructor.
 You can imagine the constructor as a method that Java runs when an object is created with the command `new Person("Bob");` Whenever an object is created from a class, the constructor of that class is called.

 A few notes: within the constructor there is a command `this.age = 0`.
-Through it, we set a value for this particular object; we define the internal variable age of "this" object.
+By using the keyword `this`, we can refer to this particular object; we define the internal variable age of *this* object (the object currently being constructed).
 Another command we use is `this.name = initialName;`.
 Again, we give the internal variable called name the String that is defined in the constructor.
 The variables `age` and `name` are automatically visible in the constructor and elsewhere in the object.
-They are referred to with the this prefix.
+They are referred to with the `this` prefix.
 Due to the `private` modifier, the variables cannot be seen from outside the object.

-One more thing: if the programmer does not create a constructor for her class, Java will automatically create a default constructor for it.
+One more thing: (if and only) if the programmer does not create a constructor for her class, Java will automatically create a default constructor for it.
 A default constructor is a constructor that does nothing.
 So, if you for some reason do not need a constructor you do not need to write one.

 #### 8.2.3 Defining your own class - methods